stevejay/middleengine-website/src/posts/2020-04-21-practical-advice-for-code-reviews.md

 ## Introduction

 The code review is a necessary step in the software development process.
 Code written by a developer or developer pair gets submitted as a pull request for review by a peer.
 The aims are to catch errors and omissions, get change suggestions, and to disseminate knowledge.
 In this way the team enhance themselves and the code base that they work on.
-In this post I discuss best practise for the code review process.
+In this post I discuss best practises for the code review process.

 ## The keys to success